How much will it cost to landscape my garden?

 All quotes you received will never be identical as each company will work differently regarding the amount of groundworks they complete, quality of materials they use and quality of their finish.
 Prices also reflects a company’s experience, qualifications, insurance and licences, reputation and how busy they are.
 There will also be differences in the scope of what has been priced for especially if we are not quoting from a detailed landscaping plan.

-We are not the cheapest, but our standard of work and service is reflected in our price and we will not cut corners to beat other companies quote.
+We are not the cheapest, but our high standards, extensive experiance and quality of service is reflected in our price and we will not cut corners to beat other companies quote.

 What factors can affect the cost of a project?